 Preservation of Information and Tangible Material

 Preservation of information and tangible materials related to Prohibited Conduct is important for both law enforcement investigators and campus investigations.
-Therefore, Complainants, Respondents, witnesses, or others reporting possible violations of this Policy are encouraged to preserve all information and tangible material relating to the incident.
+Therefore, Complainants, Respondents, witnesses, or others reporting possible violations of this Policy are encouraged to preserve all information and tangible materials relating to the incident.
 Examples include electronic information (e.g., emails, text messages, etc.), photographs, clothing, bedding, and medical information.
 In the case of medical information, prompt examination can be critical.

 Public Awareness Events and IRB Research